 We’ve put together a list of external websites and resources that many Chairs find help them fulfil their role.
 Members can find more resources in the members only area including reading lists and specialist Chairs’ briefings – written specifically from the Chair’s perspective.

 A sound understanding of governance is the foundation to good chairing and is the responsibility of every board member.
 Here are some key resources that Chairs and board members will want to be familiar with:

 Charity Commission for England and Wales

 The Charity Commission is the regulator of charities.
 It provides a wide range of useful free resources on different aspects of governance.
-See in particular The Essential Trustee, Hallmarks of an effective charity and Big Board talk.
+See in particular The Essential Trustee, Charity Governance Code and Big Board talk.
 Definitely a site that charity Chairs should visit the Charity Commission's website for the latest guidance.
 You can sign up to receive Charity Commission News, their quarterly newsletter which contains essential information for charity trustees.

 Scotland and Northern Ireland have their own regulators: the Office of the Scottish Charity Regulator is at oscr.org.uk and the Charity Commission in Northern Ireland is at charitycommissionni.org.uk.

 The Good governance code is written specifically by the voluntary sector for the voluntary sector.
 It sets out six principles for effective boards:

 - Understanding their role